Integrated Resource Planning

 What factors led to JEA setting a goal of 35% clean energy for 2030?

 Other utilities have set goals for 2050.
-Did JEA do the same?
+Why didn’t JEA do the same?

 The electric IRP is a process executed every 3-5 years with a 30-year outlook.
-The 2023 IRP study identified least-cost energy resources to reliably serve all customers with additional energy resources by 2030.
-The modeling beyond 2030 to 2050 has a high degree of variability and uncertainty for JEA to appropriately set longer-term goals.
+The 2023 IRP study identified least cost energy resources to reliably serve all customers with additional energy resources by 2030.
+The modeling beyond 2030 to 2050 has too high a degree of variability and uncertainty for JEA to appropriately set longer term goals.

 How were the various energy options selected or prioritized for the IRP?